cailleach1310/ares-economy-plugin/readme.md

 ### Other plugins

+#### /aresmush/game/config/achievements
+You can configure achievements of type 'economy' to use a descriptive icon.

+    ---
+    achievements:
+      types:
+        economy: fa-sack-dollar

 #### /aresmush/game/config/website.yml
 Add a route to the top bar menu for the admin management page.
 This route is limited to admin and coder roles for now.